 - American Dental Association (ADA).
-Glossary of Dental Terms.
-2015
+Glossary of Dental Clinical Terms.
+2023

 - WebMD.
 WebMD’s Oral Care Guide.
-2015
+2023

-About our business, license, and website security
+About our business and website security

-- Total Care Dental was established in 2008
+- Total Care Dental was established in 2008.

 - We accept the following payment methods: American Express, Cash, Discover, MasterCard, and Visa

-- We serve patients from the following cities: Chicago, Norridge, Harwood Heights, Schiller Park, Park Ridge, Rosemont, Elmwood Park
+- We serve patients from the following cities: Chicago, Norridge, Harwood Heights, Schiller Park, Park Ridge, Rosemont, and Elmwood Park

 - Norton Safe Web.
 View Details